 Tools and Techniques

-Consistent with the Centre’s model and mandate to provide our stakeholder with the ability to successfully negotiate cross-cultural differences to accomplish practical goals, all tools and techniques encompass the four components of awareness, attitude, knowledge, and skills.
+Consistent with the Centre’s model and mandate to provide our stakeholders with the ability to successfully negotiate cross-cultural differences to accomplish practical goals, all tools and techniques encompass the four components of awareness, attitude, knowledge, and skills.
 In addition, each of the following are consequently modified to address the customer’s specific challenges and needs:

 Interactive workshop: The client’s particular business challenge is addressed as a case study following which the workshop analyses the problems encountered, the circumstances involved, and a retrospective of what could have been done to alleviate the problem.
 Following this port-mortem approach, recommendations and lessons learnt are compiled for future use.